Paint: Thermoplastic Mechanisms

 Some films are formed by simply cooling the binder.
 For example, encaustic or wax paints are liquid when warm, and harden upon cooling.
 In many cases, they re-soften or liquify if reheated.

 Paints that dry by solvent evaporation and contain the solid binder dissolved in a solvent are known as lacquers.
 A solid film forms when the solvent evaporates.
 Because no chemical crosslinking is involved, the film can re-dissolve in solvent; lacquers are unsuitable for applications where chemical resistance is important.
-Classic nitrocellulose lacquers fall into this category, as do non-grain raising stains composed of dyes dissolved in solvent.
+Classic nitrocellulose lacquers fall into this category, as do non-grain raising stains composed of dyes in solvent.
 Performance varies by formulation, but lacquers generally tend to have better UV resistance and lower corrosion resistance than comparable systems that cure by polymerization or coalescence.

 The paint type known as Emulsion in the UK and Latex in the United States is a water-borne dispersion of sub-micrometer polymer particles.
 These terms in their respective countries cover all paints that use synthetic polymers such as acrylic, vinyl acrylic (PVA), styrene acrylic, etc. as binders.
 The term "latex" in the context of paint in the United States simply means an aqueous dispersion; latex rubber from the rubber tree is not an ingredient.
 These dispersions are prepared by emulsion polymerization.
 Such paints cure by a process called coalescence where first the water and then the trace, or coalescing, solvent, evaporate and draw together and soften the binder particles and fuse them together into irreversibly bound networked structures, so that the paint cannot redissolve in the solvent/water that originally carried it.
 The residual surfactants in paint, as well as hydrolytic effects with some polymers cause the paint to remain susceptible to softening and, over time, degradation by water.
 The general term of latex paint is usually used in the United States, while the term emulsion paint is used for the same products in the UK, and the term latex paint is not used at all.